-Are you currently stuck between either buying a table saw or a track saw?
-You’re not alone, and the good news is that we’re here to assist you with your decision.
+Are you currently stuck between a rock and a piece of hardwood contemplating either buying a table saw or a track saw?

 First up, we’re going to be taking a look at the table saw.
-Oftentimes thought of as the ‘workhorse’ of saws, it’s a great, versatile tool to have at your disposal.
+Oftentimes thought of as the ‘workhorse’ of saws, it’s a great, versatile saw for woodworkers to have at their disposal.

-They are known as being the best for making long cuts, which means they are suitable for serving a range of purposes.
-You'll also find that the table saw tends to be centerpiece of any highly functional woodworking workshop as they are incredibly diverse.
+They are known as being the best for making long cuts, which means they are suitable for serving various purposes.
+You'll also find that the table saw tends to be the centerpiece of any highly functional woodworking workshop as they are incredibly diverse.

 Usually, many woodworkers who own multiple types of saws choose to use their table saw as their ‘go-to’ saw for handling long, straight cuts while leaving their other saws for dedicated purposes, such as their milter saw being used solely for cross-cutting.

-In addition to this, table saws are usually used for handling thicker materials, such as plastic and metal (with the right metal cutting blade), so they’re great for handling heavy-duty cutting tasks.
+In addition to this, table saws are usually used for handling thicker materials, such as hardwood, thick plastic, and even metal (with the right metal cutting blade), so overall, they’re great for handling heavy-duty cutting tasks.